wandss/FileNetPEAPI/README.md

 ```
 ##Returning a task to it's original Workbasket:
 *If a task has been moved between workbaskets (queues) or moved from one workbasket to user's Inbox, is possible sending it back to it's original workbasket.
 It is also allowed to insert a comment before sending it back.
 A task must be passed.
-If the task can't be moved back to it's original workbasket or it is already there, a message informing this will be return*
+If the task can't be moved back to it's original workbasket or if it already is there, a message informing this will be returned.*
 ```python
 pe.returnToSoruce(task) #no comment
 pe.returnToSource(task, "Here some explanatory message")